We've put together this guide to help you host the most successful Virtual Fair possible via Handshake.

 For more information on how to support students and employers day of, please refer to Virtual Fairs: Day-of the Fair.

-- Virtual Fairs Launch Kit for Education Partners
+- Virtual Fairs Engagement Kit for Education Partners

 - Career Fairs Help Centre